helpers/handlebars-helpers/README.md

 ***

-_This file was generated on Saturday, January 18, 2014._
+_This file was generated on Saturday, February 1, 2014._

 [assemble]: http://assemble.io/ "Assemble: the static site generator for Node.js, Grunt.js and Yeoman."
 [minimatch]: https://github.com/isaacs/minimatch "minimatch"